-These cut-out shortbread cookies melt in your mouth and always hold their shape!
-Made with just 3 ingredients with zero resting time, this is a no fail Christmas cookie recipe that will go down in your family’s history.
+This easy cut-out sugar cookie recipe is the last sugar cookie cutout recipe you’ll ever need.
+Made with just 3 ingredients with zero resting time, these buttery shortbread cookies melt in your mouth and is a no-fail cookie recipe that will go down in your family’s history.

-This is the last cutout cookie recipe you’re every going to need.
+This is the last cut-out sugar cookie recipe you’re ever going to need.

 I would bet money you have the 3 ingredients (optional 4th) in your pantry right this very minute, and you can pull the dough together in 10 minutes flat.

-Butter, sugar, and flour are all you need to make the easiest Christmas Cookies ever!
+Butter, sugar, and flour are all you need to make the easiest cut-out Christmas Cookies ever!

-These cookies will go straight from cutting to the baking sheet with no resting time needed which is a huge winner for Mrs. Lazypants over here.
+These cut-out sugar cookies will go straight from cutting to the baking sheet with no resting time needed which is a huge winner for Mrs. Lazypants over here.

 I also love this recipe because it calls for cutting the dough in half and rolling out one section at a time.
 I like to roll out one half for icing and then I add sprinkles to the second half because that’s all the decorating they really need!
 Again…Hi!
 Lazy pants.
 I also use metal cookie cutters because they just seem to work so much better for me.

-I usually make a traditional butter cream for frosting the cookies, but over the years it has just gotten to be too sweet.
+I usually make a traditional buttercream for frosting the cut-out cookies, but over the years it has just gotten to be too sweet.

 I was on the hunt for a super simple sugar cookie icing that didn’t require egg whites or meringue powder or any other ridiculousness.
 That stuff is just too high maintenance for me.
 I mean, seriously, who has time to go hunting for meringue powder?!?
 Luckily, this sugar cookie icing is everything it needs to be: simple to make, easy to pipe, and tasty without being to sweet.